 Getting Started with gRPC in Python

-Now that you know more about gRPC, you’re going to see it in action.
-This tutorial will show you how to create a simple API service and client that fetches real-time prices for cryptocurrencies.
+Now that you know more about gRPC, let’s look at it in action.
+This tutorial will show you how to create a simple API service and client that fetches real-time cryptocurrency prices.

 Prerequisites